What Is It like To Live And Work In Tallinn As A Software Engineer?

 How did you search for a tech job in Estonia?
 Any tips for those seeking similar work?

-CV Keskus and CV-Online are the two largest job portals in Estonia.
+CV Keskus and CV-Online (CV.ee) are the two largest job portals in Estonia.
 Companies also hire through universities and employee referral programs.
 Personally, I was referred by my friend for my current job.
 It is a common practice here.

 What was the visa process like?

-I had a study permit at first, and it had its benefits.
-For example, I could still work full-time and stay and work for half a year more in Estonia, after the permit expired.
+had a study permit at first, and it had its benefits.
+For example, after the permit expired, I could still work full-time and stay and work for half a year more in Estonia.
 I decided not to extend my study permit and apply for a temporary residence permit for work, just because it was valid for five years instead of one.
-My employer prepared an invitation letter for the Police and Border Guard Board and that was all I needed.
-Once you meet the salary criteria (your salary has to be not less than the average salary in Estonia, with some exceptions) and fit into the yearly quota, it is easy to get a work permit.

 What are three things that impressed you the most about Tallinn/Estonia?